-There will be a mandatory grantee training for those organizations that are chosen to be grantees on Tuesday, October 4, 2011.
-The Tobacco Prevention and Control Branch will outline program requirements in the workshop.
+There is a mandatory grantee training for those organizations that are chosen to be grantees tentatively scheduled on Tuesday, October 2, 2012.
+The Community Tobacco Prevention Branch will outline grant requirements in the workshop.
 The agenda will include reviews of the YEP! curriculum, LifeSkills Training and the N-O-T Program, as well as a question and answer session for budgetary, progress reporting, and evaluation questions.
 Each recipient of a grant award must send a representative to participate in the training.
 Additional mandatory training meetings will be scheduled as needed to coincide with required attendance at quarterly Coalition for Tobacco Free Alabama meetings.